-The videos my husband showed me talked about placing cayenne pepper in the garden to keep the squirrels away.
-Apparently they do not like the smell.
+The videos I watched talked about placing cayenne pepper in the garden to keep the squirrels away.
+Apparently, they do not like the smell.
 I figure this would be a free way to keep the critter out.

 Peppers in General

 Squirrels don’t like peppers for the same reasons many people don’t, their strong taste and smell.
 Other red peppers or a combination of peppers, such as paprika and pepper flakes can also keep these critters away from your garden.

 Just like squirrels don’t like the smell of peppers, they are also repelled by the smell of mint.
 I haven’t tried this method yet but will definitely consider planting mint in the future.
 Plus, I like the smell of mint.

 Plant Flower Bulbs

 Squirrels do not like to dig up certain bulbs.
 As I stated earlier, my best friend’s in laws gave me an amaryllis bulb that bloomed beautifully vibrant flowers for me to enjoy several weeks ago.